mikestreety/mikestreety/app/content/blog/2016-05-20-css-frameworks-and-why-you-should-make-one.md

 ---
-title: CSS Frameworks are like sex...
+title: CSS frameworks and why you should make one
 date: 2016-05-20
-updated: 2016-06-20
+updated: 2021-03-19
 intro: With recent front-end twitter conversation turning to CSS frameworks, I went on a roller coaster of emotions but eventually settled on the above to sum up how I felt about the ordeal.
 Before we settle once more, let me take you on the journey I travelled.
 permalink: "blog/css-frameworks-and-why-you-should-make-one/"
 tags: